badpaybad/sse_intergrated_with_laravel/README.md

 \sse_simple\resources\views\index.blade.php

 ### in js value of channelName should be the same to subscriberName and should not begin with number.
-you can check code and remove for your case. functiSSon name GetThenRemoveSubscriberExpired
+you can check code and remove for your case. function name GetThenRemoveSubscriberExpired

 ### SSE
 \sse_simple\public\js\webpushnotification\eventsourcereceiver.js